fabiandev/ts-runtime-test/README.md

 | ts-runtime Build       | `npm run test:tsr` |
 | Fixed ts-runtime Build | `npm run test:fix` |

-After that the tests can be executed as often as desired with `npm test`.
+After that, the tests can be executed as often as desired with `npm test`.
 To get a fresh build, the testing environment can be set again.

 > To build and test in a single step the command `npm run test-<env>` can be used,